How to Plant a Carpet of Blue Spring Flowers

 All of these blue spring flowers are perennial, so if they are happy where you plant them, they will bloom again each spring.
 An annual top-dressing of compost will provide all the nutrients needed.

-There are lots of low-growing perennials that would be good companions for these spring bulbs.
+There are many low-growing perennials that would be good companions for these little blue bulbs.
 Consider heuchera, hellebores, ferns, astilbes, corydalis, hosta, brunnera and pulmonaria.
-Another option would be a ground cover such as vinca.
+You could also complement them with a ground cover such as vinca or sweet woodruff.

-This sort of mixed planting of blue spring flowers would work well beneath most any deciduous trees or shrubs.
-It would also look pretty lining a walkway, edging a stream, or decorating the edge of a woodland.
+This mix of blue spring bulbs would be lovely planted beneath deciduous trees or in and around a shrub border.
+It would also look pretty lining a walkway, edging a stream, or decorating the entrance to a woodland.

 Learn more about growing spring-blooming bulbs in these articles on our website: How to Plan a Spring Bulb Garden, 5 Ways to Plant Fall Bulbs (video), and Bloom Time Planning Guide for Spring and Summer Bulbs.